If you want to grow your business, a good place to start is by reviewing your retail pricing strategies.

 Cons: The most obvious downside of discount pricing is the hit you take on the profits of the discounted products.
 Also, you need to do additional advertising, further decreasing profits.

-This pricing strategy is optimal for new companies looking to gain awareness of their new brand through word of mouth rather than a large advertising budget.
+This retail pricing strategy is optimal for new companies looking to gain awareness of their new brand through word of mouth rather than a large advertising budget.
 In penetration pricing, the goal is to initially price your products lower than the competition to entice different types of shoppers.
 Once your brand is off the ground, you can slowly raise the price to gain a larger profit.

 Pros: Penetration pricing is an excellent way for new brands to be discovered.
 You’ll have budget-conscious customers buying your product instead of the competition due to the lower prices.